Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 But let’s take a step back because a charged statement like that deserves some explanation.

-My goal with this honest assessment of visiting Egypt is to encourage folks to think twice about traveling to Egypt at this time.
-Heck, I’d go so far as to encourage you to cancel the trip if you already have it scheduled.
+My goal with this honest assessment on visiting Egypt is to encourage folks to think twice about traveling to Egypt at this time.
+Heck, I’d go so far as to encourage you to cancel the trip altogether.

 Am I qualified to talk about visiting Egypt?